pollyannafx/pollyannafx/README.md

 **[5/6/2025]** the repositories here are (still) so out of date lol
 - i have ideas i've been cooking, code that i've been working on, and changes i still need to push.
 - many projects are never intended to be 100% completed and are intended more as safe spaces for me to practise my skills. that's okay.
-- any projects that become good candidates for portfolio work will probably be transferred to my account under my real name.
+- any projects that become good candidates for wholly serious portfolio work will probably be transferred to my account under my real name.
   - if you've discovered this place through links under anything attached to my real name, good for you. good. for you.